4 min read

 Run a humidifier: A humidifier will loosen and eventually reduce the amount of mucous in your dog’s lungs.
 A cold-moisture humidifier works best to add moisture to the air in your house.
-Consider adding a few drops of lavender or eucalyptus oil to the humidifier to make it easier for your dog to breathe indoors.

 Oxygen therapy: This is an excellent natural remedy for us in emergency situations.
 A small oxygen cylinder is used to administer oxygen directly to your dog.
 For chronic asthmatic cases, having a vet-prescribed oxygen cylinder at home would be a good idea.